Kakamotobi/Learned/DSA/Practice/Blind75/Arrays.md

 ```
 ### Solution 3 - Sort
 - Sort the array in order.
-- If any number is the same as the number before it, there is are duplicates.
+- If any number is the same as the number before it, there are duplicates.
 ```js
 // TC: O(n log n), SC: O(1)